All you need to know about the Premier 15s

 She scored five tries and was consistently in good form, which helped steer the team to their finishing position.

-Her season-upon-season improvement is a valuable component to the team's progression.
+Her season-on-season improvement is a valuable component to the team's progression.

 Key signing - Ellen Murphy